-Call Time
+Arrival Time

-The call time is usually 30 minutes prior to the start of the session and will be specified in the e-mail confirmation of the session.
-SPs are expected to arrive and be ready to work at the call time.
-This time is compensated and is designed to give the staff time to communicate any last minute changes, tune up the case, answer questions, and apply makeup (if needed).
+The arrival time that you will receive in an email is set for 30 minutes prior to the start of any session SPs are expected to arrive and be ready to work at the arrival time.
+This time is compensated and is designed to give the staff time to communicate any last-minute changes, tune up the case, answer questions, and apply makeup (if needed).
 It also provides the SP time to get into character.